KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC Character "Profiles"/Heroes/NPC Peacekeepers/Lore Entries/Malatar Wütend.md

 ---

 ##### Brief Summary
-Malatar Wütend is a Half-Orc Barbarian originating from Faerun and is a S-Rank [[Peacekeeper]]
+Malatar Wütend is a Half-Orc Barbarian originating from Faerun and is a S-Rank [[Peacekeeper Force]]
 ##### Appearance
 ![[Malatar Wütend.png]]